 Volunteering Innovators Programme

-Working with a range of NHS trusts across England, with funding from NHS England and NHS Improvement and Royal Voluntary Service, the programme developed and tested a wide array of volunteering innovations across the patient pathway.
-The aim was to produce evidence of the impact that the innovations made on people and services, and a set of volunteering service guides to help other NHS Trusts adopt and benefit from these innovations.
+Working with a range of NHS trusts across England, with funding from NHS England and NHS Improvement and Royal Voluntary Service, over the course of 18 months the Volunteering Innovators Programme (VIP) developed and tested a wide range of volunteering roles and services across the patient pathway.
+Helpforce worked alongside the trusts to bring together a significant new sources of information on the impact and benefits of hospital volunteering.

 Evidence findings